axonivy-market/process-analyser/process-analyser-product/README.md

 ### Show Statistic

-To view the result, start the Process Analyzer and select the PMV that matches the desired process and KPI type.
+To view the analyzer report, start the Process Analyzer by a user who has the `ProcessAnalyst` role, maybe the `Developer` user if you are in Axon Ivy Designer, and select the PMV that matches the desired process and KPI type.
 By default, analyses are separated by process starts (automatic vs. manual).
 Use the Merge Process Starts toggle to view a full analysis of each process.
 Then a raw data visualized process diagram alongside an analyzed statistics table will be displayed.

 ![show statistic demo](images/show-statistic.gif)